koenbeuk/onthedrift/content/posts/efcore-projectables/index.md

 dbContext.Users.Where(x => (x.FirstName + " " + x.LastName).Contains("Jon"));
 ```

 This works but it requires us to duplicate our logic.
-Luckily for us there are well established open source libraries such as [LINQKit](https://github.com/scottksmith95/LINQKit) that help us achieve these projections without the need to pull things in memory or write manual SQL.
+Luckily for us there are well-established open source libraries such as [LINQKit](https://github.com/scottksmith95/LINQKit) that help us achieve these projections without the need to pull things in memory or write manual SQL.
 These libraries work by having you write Expressions that can then be used by EF and your code to both have an efficient translation to SQL (or whatever your database provider requires)- as well as be able to be computed on the client.
 Our hypothetical example would now look something like this:

 ```csharp
 public class User